 This protein packed breakfast is high in nutrients and will keep you full until lunch time.
 It is ideal for those people who want to lose a few kilos and get rid of the dreaded muffin top.

-- Chop up a selection of your favorite vegetables, including capsicum, mushrooms, onion, asparagus and zucchini into small pieces to speed cooking time.
+- Chop up a selection of your favourite vegetables, including capsicum, mushrooms, onion, asparagus and zucchini into small pieces to speed cooking time.
 The more vegetables you have in your diet the better so be generous.
 I generally do this the night before while I’m cooking dinner and keep in the fridge over night.

 - In the morning put a small amount on olive oil in a pan and set on a low – medium heat.
 Add your vegetables and stir occasionally as you are getting ready for work.